stefvra/openaq-project/README.md

 - Add deployement pipeline
 - Add selectors on other attributes in Dash app
 - Solve bug: error when polutant is selected and no data for selected location is available
+- Add reference limits for pollutants in Dash app